facilityregistry/fred-api/docs/api_specifications.rst

 Geolocation
 ~~~~~~~~~~~

-Geolocation represented by latitude and longitude coordinates in that order.
+Geolocation represented by longitude and latitude coordinates in that order.

 ::

-  coordinates: [lat, long]
+  coordinates: [lng, lat]

 Active
 ~~~~~~